danprince/danthedev.com/2023-03-18-why-are-you-still-here-mr-module.md

 The JavaScript ecosystem has already got a big problem with overcomplicated tooling and build steps.
 Throwing tools at these kinds of problems is a short term solution.
 It's rare that we actually just write code that's ready to run!

 You can find implementations and tests for the various module cache invalidation strategies at [danprince/node-code-reload](https://github.com/danprince/node-code-reload) on GitHub.
 You can also find the implementation I use for this blog at [danprince/danthedev.com](https://github.com/danprince/danthedev.com).

-[^naming-things]: Calls, called, `call`.
-After writing a whole post about cache invalidation, it seems fitting to also struggle with naming things.